hashicorp/vault/website/source/docs/enterprise/performance-standby/index.html.md

 ## Disabling Performance Standbys

-To disable performance standbys the `disable_performance_standby` should be set to true in the Vault config file.
+To disable performance standbys the `disable_performance_standby` flag should be set to true in the Vault config file.
 This will both tell a standby not to attempt to enable performance mode and an active node to not allow any performance standby connections.

 This setting should be synced across all nodes in the cluster.

 ## Monitoring Performance Standbys

-To verify your node is a performance standby the `vault status` command could be
+To verify your node is a performance standby the `vault status` command can be
 used:

 ```